CsabaDu/CsabaDu.DynamicTestData/README.md

 ### **Version 1.1.0**

-- **New Feature**: Enhanced flexibility in generating exceptionally different object arrays with optional `ArgsCode` Parameter.
+- **New Feature**: Enhanced flexibility in generating exceptionally different object arrays with optional `ArgsCode` parameter.

 - **Compatibility**: This update is fully backward-compatible with previous versions.
 Existing solutions will continue to work without any changes.